MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/event-processing-content.md

 ## Cost considerations

 Use the [Azure Pricing calculator][azure-pricing-calculator] to estimates costs.
+See also the Cost section in [Microsoft Azure Well-Architected Framework][aaf-cost].
 Here are some other considerations.

 ### Azure Functions